If the question you have is not included below, please contact us by email at firstname.lastname@example.org or by phone at 212-258-9922. Thank you!

 A: Yes, each WeBop term features a different theme.
 The fall, winter, and spring terms are eight (8) weeks, and we offer a shortened four (4) week summer term.

-“ABCs of Jazz” covers fundamental concepts such as swing, tempo, dynamics, scat, solo, call and response, and song form.
+“Jazz Basics” covers fundamental concepts such as swing, tempo, dynamics, scat, solo, call and response, and song form.

 “Meet the Jazz Band” explores the instruments in a jazz combo including piano, bass, drums, saxophone, trumpet and trombone.